derpyzza/river/SPEC.md

 // Plus, declaring struct variables with the <struct identifier> type signature is also an option struct Vector3_s v = (Vector3_s){23, 25, 356}

+struct Vector4 {
+    // Fields are non-nullable by default
+    f32 x, y, z;
+    // However, fields can be nullable
+    // appending a ? to a variable name makes it nullable
+    // Like pointers, nullability is a property of a variable, not a datatype f32 w?;
+};

+struct User {
+    // Struct fields can have default values str username = "Admin";
+    u16 pin = 0000;
+};

+User admin;
+printf("user.name = %s", admin.username); // => "user.name = Admin"
+admin.name = "Administrator";
+printf("user.name = %s, user.pin = %i", admin.username, admin.pin) // => "user.name = Administrator, user.pin = 0000";

 ```